lamdaV/joinProject/README.md

 16. Open your prefered browser and go to `localhost:<port>` where `<port>` is the port used in `http-server`.
 17. You should now see the react webpage.

+# Alternative:
+  1. Rather than using `http-server`, you can launch `node app.js` or `nodemon app.js` instead.
+Everything else still follows.

 # List of Pages:
 |         Page          |    Assigned                       |    Status     |
 |:---------------------:|:---------------------------------:|:-------------:|